DXUR

-DXUR (97.1 FM), broadcasting as Halo Halo 97.1, is a radio station owned and operated by Viva South, Inc., a subsidiary of Viva Communications.
+DXUR (97.1 FM), broadcasting as Halo Halo Radio 97.1, is a radio station owned and operated by Viva South, Inc., a subsidiary of Viva Communications.
 The station's studio and transmitter are located at Unit 49, 4th Floor, Landco Corporate Center Bldg., J.P.
 Laurel Ave., Bajada, Davao City.

 History

 The station was launched in 1996 as UR97 Ultimate Radio, carrying a CHR/Top 40 format.
 In 2010, after the success of a daily Christian program, the station rebranded as Mango Radio and carried a christian radio format.